MRASL/documentation/Software/Ros.md

-> **Info** Since there is an astounding amount of information out there, for now we copy the page https://github.com/ethz-asl/ros_best_practices/wiki into our own documentation.
+> **Info** Since there is an astounding amount of information out there, for now we copy the [ROS best practices page](https://github.com/ethz-asl/ros_best_practices/wiki) into our own documentation.
 The best way to learn ROS is probably to start with official tutorials.

 # ROS Best Practices